-Well-meaning owners are always wondering which of their medications apply to dogs, and it can be thought of as good intentions gone wrong.
-While it might be easier to treat your dog using medicine you have on hand, it’s usually not the right thing to do for them.
+It’s often that well-meaning owners question which of their medications apply to dogs.
+While it may be easier to treat your best buddy using medicine you have on hand, it’s usually not the right thing to do.
 When you are talking about a drug that works on a neurological level, it can have drastic and dire consequences and should be avoided.